heyito/ito/README.md

     ```bash
     python3 dev.py
     ```
-3. The script will print "Inten tool running.
+3. The script will print "Ito tool running.
 Press [Your Hotkey] to toggle recording."
 4. Go to any text field (text editor, browser, etc.).
 5. Press your configured hotkey.
 You'll see "Recording started...".
 6. Speak clearly.